innovationOUtside/LLM-playground/to-play-with.md

 There are various demonstrations of running LLMs and other generative systems purely in a browser.
 To run models in the browser, two implementation approaches are possible: Javascript based models and WASM models.

 The WASM approach also supports the running of models in server or locally hosted containers.
-These containers are much lighter than "full fat" Docker containers, but can also be run using Docker machinery ([Docker + WASM announcement](https://www.docker.com/blog/docker-wasm-technical-preview/)).
+These containers are much lighter than "full fat" Docker containers, but can also be run using Docker machinery (eg [Docker + WASM announcement](https://www.docker.com/blog/docker-wasm-technical-preview/) and [Docker+Wasm Technical Preview 2](https://www.docker.com/blog/announcing-dockerwasm-technical-preview-2/)).

 ### Javascript models